ptamayo97/GifTastic/README.md

 click on the tags to generate gifs.

-create a tab by using the input field.
+create a tag by using the input field.